 Born and raised as a devout Muslim in South Asia, while he was in the U.S., a friend introduced him to Jesus, and his life was transformed.
 Dr. Abraham has paid a high price for his faith in Christ, but he is committed to bringing hope to the vulnerable and marginalized.

 Dr. Abraham received a Bible degree from Christ for the Nations in Dallas, Texas, BBA and MBA degrees from Dallas Baptist University, and a Doctor of Strategic Leadership degree from Regent University in Virginia.
 He and his wife, Dr. Amie, founded GFM Ministries in 2002 with a vision for bringing holistic, sustainable solutions to poverty in the remote villages of the developing world and equipping Christians to engage in effective cross-cultural ministry.

-As President of GFM Ministries, Dr. Abraham is passionate about developing and implementing self-sustaining projects to fulfill GFM’s mission of hope for the marginalized and oppressed.
+As Global CEO of GFM Ministries, Dr. Abraham is passionate about developing and implementing self-sustaining projects to fulfill GFM’s mission of hope for the marginalized and oppressed.
 He often said, “I don’t want to be a part of something that will die with me.”
 As an author and adjunct professor of business, Dr. Abraham brings distinctive expertise and experience in organizational and cross-cultural leadership.
 He is dedicated to transforming lives and communities with the love of Christ.